Why Migrate Google Drive to New Account?

 Solution 5.
 Migrate Google Drive to Another account by "Copy to"

 Apart from using "Cloud Transfer" to move Google Drive data to new account, you can also move files from one Google Drive account to another by "Copy to" function in MultCloud.
 Unlike Cloud Transfer, the "Copy to" function allows you to copy Google Drive data to more than one destination at once.

 Step 1.
 Open your old Google Drive account in MultCloud.

 Step 2.
 Select the files and folders you want to copy to new Google Drive account.
 Then click "Copy to" in the feature bar above.

 Step 3.
 Choose the destination of your copied files in the pop-up window, then click "OK".
 And the selected files will be copied to your new Google Drive account successfully.

 Note: To select multiple destinations to copy files and folders to, you need to tick the "Multi-select" in the pop-up window.

 Following any way above, you can easily migrate Google Drive to new account.
 If you prefer to use MultCloud, you may find it's easy to migrate Google Drive files to new account quickly without downloading and uploading.
 With MultCloud, you could use many other useful functions, like backup or sync files between two clouds and move files between cloud services.

 Besides, MultCloud can manage all added cloud accounts into one place, therefore, you can freely upload/download files, create new folder, rename a file, delete unwanted items, share photos with friends, etc.

-Except for Google Drive, MultCloud supports more than 30 cloud drives including OneDrive, Dropbox, Dropbox for Business, MEGA, Flickr, Google Photos, etc at present.
-With the help of it, you can transfer files from one cloud to other clouds directly.
+Except for Google Drive, MultCloud supports more than 30 cloud drives including OneDrive, Dropbox, Dropbox for Business, MEGA, Flickr, Google Photos, and so on.
+And MultCloud sets no limit to the number of adding cloud.
+With the help of MultCloud, you can transfer files from one cloud to other clouds directly.